-My name is Charlene Slaats-Gray and I am a Certified Instructor and the CEO of My Smart Hands London.
+My name is Charlene Slaats-Gray; I am a Certified Instructor, CEO of My Smart Hands London and owner of ASL Breaking Barriers.

 My experience working with children with diverse levels of hearing loss began with my volunteer work at Robarts School for the Deaf.
 Seeing many Deaf children who have hearing parents, I noticed the need, and desire, for hearing parents to bridge the communication gap between themselves and their child.
 Being fascinated with the concept of hearing siblings exposed to signing and having what appeared to be a larger vocabulary made complete sense to me as ASL encompasses a number of learning styles but specifically visual and kinesthetic.